Sutton Coldfield Town Hall is owned by Birmingham City Council and operated by Sutton Coldfield Arts and Recreational Trust..

-SUTTON ORGAN SOCIETY was formed some eighteen years ago and has gone from strength to strength.
+SUTTON ORGAN SOCIETY (Nostalgic Music Circle) was formed over eighteen years ago and has gone from strength to strength.
 The aim of the Society is to provide a friendly, social gathering to listen to music by well-known National and International Organists and to provide a platform for new and up and coming organists on the circuit.
 New members always welcome.

 SUTTON COLDFIELD PHILHARMONIC SOCIETY was formed in 1929 as the Brainchild of Sir Adrian Boult, who in order to give regular employment to the City of

 The Society is dedicated to giving residents of Sutton Coldfield and the surrounding areas access to a variety of music through the promotion of concerts by top class orchestras, chamber groups and soloists.
 The Society is particularly keen to give talented young local musicians opportunities to further their careers and each season tries to include at least one such person in their programmes.